thedev132/hcb/dev-docs/pull_requests.md

 - [ ] Tested by submitter before requesting review _(Does the test plan pass in development or staging?)_
 - [ ] Tested by reviewer before merging <!-- leave this unchecked until right before merging -->
 - [ ] After merging: Close related issues
 - [ ] After merging: Notify the requestor of the issue.
-Post in `#bank-team` if the feature impacts HCB Ops
+Post in `#hcb-team` if the feature impacts HCB Ops
 - [ ] After merging: Write and approve `#ship` message